luxonis/depthai-python/docs/source/references/python.rst

     Returns :class:`GlobalProperties` instance assigned to the current pipeline

-  .. function:: getAllAssets()
+  .. function:: getAllAssets() -> AssetManager

-    Returns all assets that were added to the current pipeline
+    Returns AssetManager with all objects added to the pipeline

-  .. function:: remove()
+  .. function:: remove(node: object)

+    Removes specified node from the pipeline

   .. function:: getAllNodes() -> List[object]